Dr. Carolina Tallon

 Dr. Carolina Tallon is a newly appointed Assistant Professor at the Materials Science and Engineering Department and one of the members of the Advanced Manufacturing Team (AMT) of the College of Engineering, at Virginia Tech since January 2016, .

 She completed her undergraduate degree in Chemical Engineering at the University of Granada (Spain) and received her PhD in Inorganic Chemistry at the Institute of Ceramic and Glass and the Universidad Autonoma in Madrid (Spain).

 She went to Australia in 2008 to undertake post-doctoral research developing ceramic materials for advanced defence applications.
-Since then she has been contributing to the research and teaching in the School of Engineering, and she has been Lecturer (Teaching and Research) in the Department of Chemical and Biomolecular Engineering of the University of Melbourne, and more recently the Academic Convenor of the Hallmark Materials Research Initiative at the University of Melbourne.
+Since then she contributed to research and teaching in the School of Engineering, and she was Lecturer (Teaching and Research) in the Department of Chemical and Biomolecular Engineering of the University of Melbourne, and the Academic Convenor of the Hallmark Materials Research Initiative at the University of Melbourne.
 She was member of the Particulate Fluid Processing Centre (PFPC) and a key member of the Defence Materials Technology Centre (DMTC).